New York lawmakers OK pot decriminalization

 In an effort to address decades of racial disparities in drug arrests, the bill would also allow for the expungement of past convictions for possession of small amounts of marijuana.

 The state Senate passed the bill Thursday evening a few hours before the chamber adjourned for the year.
-Passage followed Friday morning in the state Assembly, which planned to adjourn later in the day.
+Passage followed Friday morning in the state Assembly before it too adjourned.

 Sen. Jamaal Bailey, D-the Bronx and the bill’s sponsor, said misdemeanor convictions for pot possession can affect a person for life, “limiting their access to housing, access to education, affecting their ability to obtain employment.”